Termites (and white ants)

 Nasutitermes can be relatively easy to control as their nests are often easier to find – either a mound on the ground or in the tree.
 If the nest can be found, it can be destroyed directly.
 However, if the nest cannot be found they can be more difficult to control as some termite products, such as termite baits, tend to be less effective on Nasutitermes due to their different behaviour / colony structure.

-They are also know for re-using the tunnels of other species.
+They are also known for reusing the tunnels of other species.
 It is not uncommon for Heterotermes to appear in a property after Coptotermes have been eliminated - one of the key reasons why the installation of a termite management system (liquid termite treatment to soil or termite monitoring system) is key after a termite infestation has been eliminated.

 It's too early to know whether this particular termite has become established on the Gold Coast or whether these incidents were just spot infestations bought about through the movement of infested wood from the north, but we are always on the look out for this particular species.
 With its voracious appetite, it certainly increases the importance of regular termite inspections and the need for a termite treatment to protect your home.